-Child Criminal Exploitation (CCE), is where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into any criminal activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial or other advantage of the perpetrator or facilitator and/or (c) through violence or the threat of violence
+Child Criminal Exploitation (CCE), is where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into any criminal activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial or other advantage of the perpetrator or facilitator and/or (c) through violence or the threat of violence.

+The victim may have been criminally exploited even if the activity appears consensual.
+CCE does not always involve physical contact; it can also occur through the use of technology.

-- 11.2 Staff will be made aware of pupils with missing episodes who may have been trafficked for the purpose of transporting drugs. - 11.3 Staff members who suspect a pupil may be vulnerable to, or involved in, this activity will immediately report all concerns to the DSL. - 11.4 The DSL will consider referral to the National Referral Mechanism on a case-by-case basis. - 11.5 Indicators that a pupil may be involved in county lines activity and/or CCE include the following: - · Persistently going missing or being found out of their usual area - Unexplained acquisition of money, clothes or mobile phones - Excessive receipt of texts or phone calls - Relationships with controlling or older individuals or groups - Leaving home without explanation
+11.2 Staff will be made aware of pupils with missing episodes who may have been trafficked for the purpose of transporting drugs.

+- 11.3 Staff members who suspect a pupil may be vulnerable to, or involved in, this activity will immediately report all concerns to the DSL/DDSL. - 11.4 The DSL/DDSL will consider referral to the National Referral Mechanism on a case-bycase basis.

+11.5 Indicators that a pupil may be involved in county lines activity and/or CCE include the following:

+- Persistently going missing or being found out of their usual area - Unexplained acquisition of money, clothes or mobile phones - Excessive receipt of texts or phone calls - Relationships with controlling or older individuals or groups

-- Evidence of physical injury or assault that cannot be explained - Carrying weapons - Sudden decline in school results - Becoming isolated from peers or social networks - Self-harm or significant changes in mental state - Parental reports of concern - 11.6 All staff should be aware of indicators, which may signal that children are at risk from, or are involved with serious violent crime.
+- Leaving home without explanation - Evidence of physical injury or assault that cannot be explained - Carrying weapons - Sudden decline in school results - Becoming isolated from peers or social networks - Self-harm or significant changes in mental state - Parental reports of concern - Associate with other young people involved in exploitation - Suffer from changes in emotional well-being - Misuse of drugs and alcohol - Regularly miss school or education or do not take part in education.

+11.6 All staff should be aware of indicators, which may signal that children are at risk from, or are involved with serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
-Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs. - 11.7 All staff should be aware of the associated risks and understand the measures in place to manage these.
+Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs.

+11.7 All staff should be aware of the associated risks and understand the measures in place to manage these.
 Advice for schools and colleges is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance.